 If an administrative review is successful, applicants may still proceed to appeal the original decision if they do so within 14 days from when they were sent the administrative review decision, or 28 days if they are outside the UK.

 Chance of success and potential outcomes

-A recent freedom of information request response confirmed that 451 requests for Administrative Review of Settlement Scheme decisions had been received, and of the 325 that have been decided, 89.5% were successful.
-This is a high turnover rate, which may be due to the fact that Administrative Reviews of EU Settlement Scheme decisions permit further evidence to be provided.
+A recent freedom of information request response confirmed that 451 requests for administrative review of Settlement Scheme decisions had been received, and of the 325 that have been decided, 89.5% were successful.
+This is a high turnover rate, which may be due to the fact that administrative reviews of EU Settlement Scheme decisions permits further evidence to be provided.